 With trembling hands I sat and chain-smoked while Liana talked me back to reality.
 I clung to her words.

 As I calmed I took in my surroundings.
 We sat on a red couch.
 Across from us was a vending machine.
-We became convinced it was selling silver spoons of different shapes and sizes.
+Our senses had taken leave and we were convinced it was selling silver spoons of different shapes and sizes.
 It wasn’t until closer inspection that we discovered they were cigarette packets.

 When the world at last took shape, we decided to leave, two wired individuals navigating their way across Berlin on the U-Bahn.
 At the station platforms trains juddered and roared in the early morning glare.
 They sounded like intros to songs.
 Every now and then I felt the presence of machines, and searching for them was unable to locate them.
 Everything ticked.
 Nearby commuters hid behind mobile phones and tablets.
 Time moved impossibly slow.
 And everything ticked.
 We are close to bionic ejaculation.
 We are close to spawning our future.